GSoC 2022 - ConscryptMode

 unitTests.all {

-// Username and password only needed when local repository
+// Username and password only needed when the local repository needs account information.

 // Since Robolectric 4.9.1, these are available